MartijnNieuwenhuizen/looklive-server/README.md

 1. The Application Shell
 2. Dynamic Content

 The application shell is the part of the HTML that is alway’s there.
-It depents on the project but in most cases this is the header, footer and the body.
+It depends on the project but in most cases this is the header, footer and the body.
 But not the main content.
-The main content is loaded dymamicly because it can be different every time you open the app.
+The main content is loaded dynamically because it can be different every time you open the app.

 The application shell is cached after the first visit.
-This means that if you fisit the app for the second time, the Loading time off the app is cut in half.
+This means that if you visit the app for the second time, the Loading time of the app is cut in half.
 After the shell is loaded, the content is placed in the container.
-Because the application shell is loaded almost instantly, the user get’s the feeling that the app is verry fast, even if it takes a little while for the content to load (I dont mean 10second but more like 2).
+Because the application shell is loaded almost instantly, the user get’s the feeling that the app is very fast, even if it takes a little while for the content to load (I don't mean 10second but more like 2).

-**Note:** Even with a app like this, that run’s on JS, you can use Progressive Enhancement.
-Your app won’t be as fast, because you can’t use the Cache API, but it will still work!
+**Note:** Even with an app like this, that run’s on JS, you can use Progressive Enhancement.
+Your app won’t be as fast because you can’t use the Cache API, but it will still work!
 So the Enhancement here is Speed, not the entire app.

 I’ve found a lot of information in this article [https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.uatbxq31q](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.uatbxq31q) and recommend you to read it!